-5. Subsequent slating will occur Jan thru Sep each year to fill unforecasted vacancies.
+- 5. Subsequent slating will occur Jan thru Sep each year to fill unforecasted vacancies.
 Unforecasted vacancies are positions that are newly established or that become vacant due to the early departure of the centralized board selected commander.
-MSC Commanders, or a designated representative, must submit their unforecasted vacancies in writing via email to USARC G-1 no later than the 15th of each month for slating on the following month's slate.
+MSC Commanders, or a designated representative, must submit their unforecasted vacancies in writing via email to USARC G-1 no later than the 15th of each month for slating on the following month's slate. - 6.
+Removal of command positions from slating.
+MSC Commanders may formally request to remove a position from slating.
+The request will contain a justification.
+The USARC DCG is the approval authority.